feeling-cold/Idiomrecognition/README.md

 calculating MFCCs of speeches.

 • Hamming Distance API.
-Hamming Distance API is the function or program fragment for calculating the hamming distance of two texts.
+Hamming Distance API is the function or program fragment for calculating the hamming distance of two texts.

 • Enhance speach13.
-Enhance speach provides function for extracting useful speech signals from the noise background to suppress and reduce the noise interference when the speech signal.
+Enhance speach provides function for extracting useful speech signals from the noise background to suppress and reduce the noise interference when the speech signal.